-NIBC Holding strives for a 'no surprises' operating environment, i.e. a transparent and consistent way of managing operational risk across all our business lines, banking activities and countries.

-As part of this, every NIBC Holding business unit and international office (first line) has an operational risk management 'champion'.
+NIBC strives for a 'no surprises' operating environment, managing operational risk across all our business lines, banking activities and countries in a transparent and consistent way.
+Key is that every NIBC business unit and international office (first line) has an operational risk management 'champion'.
 These employees assess their department's activities for potential operational risks, monitor the control mechanisms in place to mitigate these, coordinate ways of resolving loss-making events and promote awareness for operational risks within their departments.
 Since the scheme was launched in 2012, this has created a valuable network of experts that shares its knowledge and expertise across the Bank.